top of page

 Teachers frustrated with a months-long stalemate in contract negotiations with the Juneau School District staged a mock walkout during a school board meeting Tuesday night.

-Harvey said she knows the Juneau Board of Education has heard public testimony from her fellow educators for the last several months.
-Contract negotiations began on Feb.
-12. The district and JEA, which represents about 275 local teachers and certified staff, have been at an impasse since July.
+The district and Juneau Education Association, which represents about 275 local teachers and certified staff, have been at an impasse since July.
 Also still unresolved is a new contract for Juneau Education Support Staff's estimated 250 employees.

-"You know that you have teachers who will not be able to remain in Juneau given the current salary insurance package," she said.
+"You know that you have teachers who will not be able to remain in Juneau given the current salary insurance package," Harvey said.
 "You know many of your teachers are taking home less money than they did last year.
 And you know that your teachers have had to make decisions between keeping health insurance for their families and being able to pay for their housing and put food on the table."

 The district announced Nov.
-6 that it is initiating arbitration proceedings because of the failure of mediation sessions to resolve the situation.
+6 it is initiating arbitration proceedings because of the failure of mediation sessions to resolve the situation.

 "It is, of course, always preferable to reach a voluntary agreement," the district's website states.
 "The District team remains committed to keeping communication open and remains willing to continue meeting in the hopes a successor agreement will soon be reached."